G1.1 Ethical Practice

 11. Shall not disclose information that may infringe upon another’s right to privacy;

-13. Do not use state resources, including time, facilities, equipment, supplies, or uniforms for private benefit or advantage;
+13. Do not use state resources, including time, facilities, equipment, supplies, or uniforms, for private benefit or advantage;

-14. Shall secure prior approval of their Cabinet’s management before using state time, facilities, equipment, supplies, or uniforms for community projects; and
+14. Shall secure prior approval of their Cabinet’s management before using state time, facilities, equipment, supplies, or uniforms for community projects;

-15. Strive for improvement in the proficiency and effectiveness of the service and products they deliver.
+15. Strive for improvement in the proficiency and effectiveness of the service and products they deliver;

 1. Treat all parties to the case with respect, honesty, fairness, and cooperation;